0x416c616e/0x416c616e.github.io/_posts/2019-01-16-day-18-static-site-generator.md

 My top 6 pinned repos are just ones I want to work on (so they're not out of sight, out of mind), not my most impressive ones.
 I'd say my best repos are [Saint Louis Software](https://github.com/0x416c616e/saintlouissoftware), [EZcrypt](https://github.com/0x416c616e/ezcrypt), [FileHider](https://github.com/0x416c616e/filehider), [Static Site Generator](https://github.com/0x416c616e/staticsitegenerator), [2D RPG Game Engine](https://github.com/0x416c616e/2drpggamengine), [Road Warrior](https://github.com/0x416c616e/roadwarrior, and [amp](https://github.com/0x416c616e/amp).

+## Commit early and often

+I used to make very few git commits, and they were always massive updates.
+Now, I commit smaller and more frequent changes.
+It works out better this way.
+If you make an unwanted change and have to revert to a previous commit, you won't lose as much progress this way.